Question

 Talk and Text

-If a ticket is created from a phone call, a support number tied to the support account displays under the ticket subject line.
-There will also be events noting whether the call was outbound, inbound, and the timestamp of the call.
+If phone call crated a ticket, a support number tied to the support account displays under the ticket subject line.
+Via incoming phone call indicated that the call was inbound.
+Other notes will display whether the call was outbound, inbound, and the timestamp of the call.

 Ticket created via incoming phone call

-If the ticket was created from a voicemail, you will see the text Via voicemail in the title or ticket subject.
+If a voicemail created a ticket, you'll see the text Via voicemail in the title or ticket subject.

 Ticket created via voicemail